Introduction

 #> Loading required package: ggplot2

-- nodes: patient lymph node status; negative (n=1) or positive (n=2) lymph nodes
+- Lymph Nodes: patient lymph node status; negative (n=1) or positive (n=2) lymph nodes

 We give esamples of how the ‘pscfit()’ function can be used to comapre data against models with survival outcomes (with a ‘flexsurvreg’ model).
 Examples on how to perform analyses using GLM model objects are available from the github repo https://github.com/richJJackson/psc